 The private connection links your VPC network with the service producer's VPC network.
 This connection allows VM instances in your VPC network to use internal IP addresses to reach the service resources that have internal IP addresses.
 Your instances can have external IP addresses, but external IP addresses are not required for, and not used by, private services access.

 If a service producer offers multiple services, you only need one private connection.
 When you create a private connection, you use the Service Networking API to create it.
-However, GCP implements this connection as a VPC Network Peering connection between your VPC network and the service producer's VPC network.
+However, Google Cloud implements this connection as a VPC Network Peering connection between your VPC network and the service producer's VPC network.
 For example, your VPC network shows it as a peering connection, and to delete the private connection, you must delete the peering connection.

 You can use private services access only with services that support it.
 Check with the service producer before creating a private connection.